pingcap/docs/overview.md

 ## TiDB architecture

 To better understand TiDB's features, you need to understand the TiDB architecture.
 The TiDB cluster includes three key components: the TiDB server, the PD server, and the TiKV server.
-In addition, TiDB also provides the [TiSpark](https://github.com/pingcap/tispark/) component to satisfy the complex OLAP requirements.
+In addition, TiDB also provides the [TiSpark](https://github.com/pingcap/tispark/) component for the complex OLAP requirements.

 ![image alt text](media/tidb-architecture.png)